-Rick Haselton, Professor of Biomedical Engineering CLIENT:
+Rick Haselton, Professor of Biomedical Engineering

 Project Description While adequate treatment and preventative measures for malaria are in place, affordable diagnostic tests remain inaccessible to resource constrained communities.
 Diagnosis via blood smear requires a trained professional and a microscope, while rapid diagnostic tests are damaged at high temperatures and require a technician to draw blood.
-Developing communities need a heat-resistant, cheap, oral, point-of-care tool for the diag-
+Developing communities need a heat-resistant, cheap, oral, point-of-care tool for the diagnosis of malaria.
+Recent studies

-nosis of malaria.
-Recent studies have quantified histidine-rich protein II (HRPII), the malaria biomarker, in saliva.
+Three-chambered prototype extracts malaria biomarker from saliva (blue), washes off surfactant (green), and allows for evaporation. have quantified histidine-rich protein II (HRPII), the malaria biomarker, in saliva.
 Using saliva not only eliminates the need for healthcare personnel, but also avoids the cultural stigma associated with drawing blood.
 An evaporating colloidal suspension, such as a coffee drop, leaves behind a characteristic ring pattern.
 The presence or absence of poly-L-histidine, an HRPII mimic, can produce visible changes in particle deposition (Trantum et al. 2011).
 However, unaltered saliva contains surfactant and will not support ring formation.
 Using magnetic beads functionalized for HRPII affinity, we will extract the biomarker from the saliva, and then wash the beads to remove surfactant.
 Washed beads are resuspended in a controlled volume of water with nonfunctionalized colorimetric particles as a control.
 Our three chambered prototype allows an untrained user to diagnose malaria with the turn of a dial.

-Heterodyne Chemistry

-TEAM MEMBERS:
+Heterodyne Chemistry TEAM MEMBERS: